mfinzi/equivariant-MLP/README.md

 # Installation instructions

-To install as a package, run `pip install git+https://github.com/mfinzi/equivariant-MLP.git`.
+To install as a package, run `pip install emlp`.

 To run the scripts you will instead need to clone the repo and install it locally which you can do with
 ```bash